Revised 2/10/10

 uses the smaller lobe in our application, and the ‘secondary’ as the as the

 high RPM runner which uses the larger lobe in our application.
-Thus the swirl effect may not be the same in
+Thus the swirl

 To make our Plus 20 cams, we take ATX cores,

-and as with the MTX cores, we add a 0.055” lash cap, and grind a new profile
+and as with the MTX cores, we add a 0.055” lash cap, and grind a new profile ‘straight

-increase the duration.
-Since the ATX
+the duration.
+Since the ATX intake cores

-though we are grinding 0.055” off the base circle, we can only get about 0.020”
+grinding 0.055” off the base circle, we can only get about 0.020” more lift

-more lift than a stock MTX intake cam, hence the ‘Plus 20’ name.
+than a stock MTX intake cam, hence the ‘Plus 20’ name.
 Compared to a stock ATX intake cam, the

 increase is just as dramatic as it is for an MTX intake cam, (going from a

-stock ATX cam to a Plus 20 is approximately a 0.040” increase in lift), but for
+stock ATX cam to a Plus 20 is approximately a 0.040”

-our purposes, we will compare all cams to stock MTX cams when quoting increases
+increase in lift), but for our purposes, we will compare all cams to stock MTX

-in lift etc.
+cams when quoting increases in lift etc.

 Since the same exhaust cam is used for both MTX